bitbangr/tr_ps_dita/README.md

 ## 🧰 About the Project

-The DT PrepScanner is a dental training tool that enables instructors to assess Class II cavity preparation submissions using a structured rubric and AI-enhanced features.
-This guide was developed to support educators, new users, and collaborative grading teams in mastering the app.
+The DT PrepScanner is a dental training tool that enables instructors to assess dental preparation submissions using a structured rubric and AI-enhanced features.
+This guide was developed to support educators, students, new users, and collaborative grading teams in mastering the app.

 ## 📚 Key Features of the Help Guide